tdilauro/Simplified-wiki/CommonDataModel.md

 * Has an associated `DataSource` -- this tracks whose opinion it is.
 * Has an associated `weight` representing how certain we are that the book should be filed under this subject.
 The higher the number, the more certain we are.
 If OCLC says that a single library has filed a certain book under "Whales", we'll record that information but give it a low `weight`.
 If OCLC says that ten thousand libraries have filed this book under "Whales", then it's probably about whales.

+### `Genre`

+There are many different data sources which use many different classification schemes for the same books.
+Rather than expose this chaos to patrons, we have defined about 150 `Genre`s, corresponding to the sections of a large bookstore or branch library: "Romance", "Biography", and so on.

+Each `Subject` may be associated with a `Genre`.
+When `LicensePool`s are turned into `Work`s, all the related `Classification`s are gathered together.
+We then assign the Work to the `Genre` that showed up the most.

+A `Genre` may also be associated with one or more `Lane`s -- this is the primary technique we use when choosing  how to show books to patrons.

 ## `Measurement`

 A `Measurement` is a numeric value associated with an `Identifier`.
 It represents some quality that distinguishes one book from others.
 The most useful measurements are _popularity_ (a popular book is read/accessed/purchased/accessioned more often) and _rating_ (a highly rated book is considered to be of high quality).